 The most common type of metal for an engagement ring is 14k gold.
 It is made of 14 parts gold and 10 parts other.
 When you think of a yellow gold ring, you’re probably imagining 14k yellow gold.
 Rose gold is created by adding more copper to the mix—with 14k rose gold, more copper means a pinker hue.
 No matter the color, 14k gold is durable and beautiful, making it ideal for crafting gold engagement rings.

 Like its name suggests, 18k gold is made with 18 parts gold and 6 parts other metal.
 Because of the higher concentration of yellow gold in the mixture, 18k yellow gold will be brighter yellow, while 18k rose gold will be slightly less rosy.Rose gold engagement rings are a beautiful option that has been growing in popularity in recent years.
 Since white gold is dipped in rhodium, there is very little visual difference between 14k and 18k white gold.
+White gold engagement rings are a great choice for those who prefer a timeless, classic look.
 It’s important to know that 18k gold is quite soft, so it can become scratched, dented or bent much more easily than 14k gold; it is still a good choice for an engagement ring, as long as you take proper care and treat it gently.

 The last choice for a gold engagement ring is 10k gold, which is typically available in yellow or white.
 This is created using 10 parts gold and 14 parts of other metals.
 It is quite hard, but more brittle, so it would be more likely to break rather than bend under extreme force.
 Because it contains a lower gold content, this is a good value choice, however it is not nearly as popular as 14k gold.
 The higher presence of other metals also changes the look of the gold slightly, so 10k yellow gold will be slightly paler as the higher concentration of other metals dilutes the color.
 White gold will look much the same as 14k and 18k, because it is dipped in rhodium to give it the distinct silvery finish.